zahidhasanriad1/zahidhasanriad1/README.md

 - 🌱 I’m currently learning **actively pursuing knowledge in Machine Learning and Data Science.**

-- 💬 Ask me about **Machine Learning, Artificial Intelligence Data Science.**
+- 💬 Ask me about **Machine Learning, Artificial Intelligence, and Data Science.**

 - 📫 How to reach me **mzhr.riad@gmail.com**